 Only question is, where does Europe stand?
 Have we got what it takes to rival the might of Asia?
 Can we hold our own against USA’s big guns?

 We think there’s potential.
 Hosting the British Street Food Awards for going on seven years, and with the help from the British public, we’ve unearthed some real talent in the process.
 We’re busy doing it again in 2017.
 But we’ve only begun to explore what’s the other side of The Channel.

 So we decided to expand things a bit.
 Raise the steaks.
 Open up the stage.
 Tell the USA to come get some.
 Call it the European Street Food Awards.
 And we’re already underway, with the Netherlands.
 And Spain.
-We’ve found our official partners in Italy with the amazing Castle Street Food.
 Others will follow over the summer.
 We’re about to announce Ireland.
+And Russia.
 Check this lot out:

 EUROPEAN STREET FOOD AWARDS – THE FINALS

 Clearly this is a chance to come together.
 But it shouldn’t be a competition for competition’s sake.
 We’re talking about a sharing of ideas, a showcase of food in Europe, and a new appreciation for authentic, regional cuisine.
 If that doesn’t sound good to epicures around the continent – not to mention their respective tourist boards – then we’re not sure what will.